How is Lead Poisoning Treated?

 Deteriorated lead paint is the most common source of exposure.
 However, other sources that should be considered include tableware, cosmetics such as surma and kohl, home remedies, dietary supplements of calcium, tap water, and exposure from parents who have been exposed to lead in the workplace.
 Blood lead levels should decrease as the child passes the age of 2 years or so, and a stable or increasing blood lead level past that age is likely to be attributable to ongoing exposure.
 In children who have spent prolonged periods in a leaded environment, blood lead levels will decrease more slowly after exposure ceases, probably because bone stores are greater.

-The CDC Advisory Committee on Childhood Lead Poisoning Prevention issued case management guidelines for children with lead poisoning, which should be consulted as needed.
+The CDC Lead Poisoning and Prevention, Guidelines and Recommendations support effective childhood lead poisoning prevention programs.
+The case management guidelines issued by the CDC Advisory Committee on Childhood Lead Poisoning Prevention (found in the Primary Prevention Guidelines section) can be consulted for children with lead poisoning.
 Although there are no studies that have identified effective strategies to reduce blood lead levels less than 5 micrograms per deciliter, guidelines for potential strategies for managing blood lead levels in that range have been published by the CDC Advisory Committee on Childhood Lead Poisoning Prevention.
 Because nutritional deficiencies can influence lead absorption and may have their own associations with health outcomes independent of lead exposures, specific attention should be paid to identifying and treating iron deficiency and ensuring adequate calcium and zinc intake.